REU-RGB SUMMER INTERNSHIP 2026 | Applications are NOW OPEN!

 Stipend, Housing, Travel, and Food Allowances

-Interns will be paid a stipend of $7,000 via direct deposit Bi-weekly.
-Interns will also receive a stipend for housing and food.
+Interns will receive a stipend of $7,000 for 10 weeks.
+Payments will be disbursed bi-weekly via direct deposit.
+Interns will also receive additional support for housing (furnished campus apartments at MSU Denver or AirBnBs in the area) and food.
+A transit card will be provided for local transportation.
 If not local to the Denver metro area, the REU-RGB program will be able to assist in costs for travel to/from Denver for the summer.

 Important Dates: